 —The Word, Vol. 1.
 The Appearance and Work of God.
 Did You Know?
 God Has Done a Great Thing Among Men

-When God comes to earth to do His work, all man sees is supernatural events.
+When God comes to earth to do His work, all people see is supernatural events.
 What they behold with their eyes and what they hear with their ears are all supernatural, for His work and His words are incomprehensible and unattainable to them.
 If something of heaven is brought to earth, how can it be anything but supernatural?
 When the mysteries of the kingdom of heaven are brought to earth, mysteries that are incomprehensible and unfathomable to man, that are too wondrous and wise—are they not all supernatural? … Consider the work done by the incarnate God in the present day: What aspect of it is not supernatural?
 His words are incomprehensible and unattainable to you, and the work He does can be done by no man.
 What He understands man has no way of understanding, and as for His knowledge, man knows not whence it comes.
 There are some who say, “I too am normal in the same way as You are, but how is it that I do not know what You know?
 I am older and richer in experience, yet how can You know of that which I do not?”
 All of this, as far as man is concerned, is something that man has no way of attaining.
 Then there are those who say, “No one knows of the work that was carried out in Israel, and even expositors of the Bible can offer no explanation; how come You know?”
 Are these not all matters of the supernatural?
 He has no experience of wonders, yet He knows all; He speaks and expresses the truth with the greatest of ease.
 Is this not supernatural?
 His work transcends that which flesh can attain to.
 It is unattainable to the thought of any man with a body of flesh and utterly inconceivable to the reasoning of the mind of man.
 Though He has never read the Bible, He understands the work of God in Israel.
 And though He stands on earth as He speaks, He speaks of the mysteries of the third heaven.
 When man reads these words, this feeling will overcome him: “Is this not the language of the third heaven?”
-Are these not all matters that exceed what a normal man is capable of achieving?
+Are these not all matters that exceed what a normal person is capable of achieving?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Mystery of the Incarnation (1)

 There are many elements of man’s experience in his work; what man expresses is what he is.
 God’s own work also expresses what He is, but His being is different from man’s.
-Man’s being represents man’s experience and life (what man experiences or encounters in his life, or the philosophies for living he has), and people living in different environments express different beings.
+Man’s being represents man’s experience and life (what man experiences or encounters in his life, or the philosophies for worldly dealings he has), and people living in different environments express different beings.
 Whether you have experiences of society and how you actually live in your family and experience within it can be seen in what you express, whereas you cannot see in the work of God incarnate whether He has social experiences.
-He is well aware of the substance of man and can reveal all kinds of practices pertaining to all kinds of people.
-He is even better at revealing the corrupt dispositions and the rebellious behavior of humans.
+He is well aware of the substance of man and can expose all kinds of practices pertaining to all kinds of people.
+He is even better at exposing the corrupt dispositions and the rebellious behavior of humans.
 He does not live among worldly people, but He is aware of the nature of mortals and all the corruptions of worldly people.
 This is His being.
 Though He does not deal with the world, He knows the rules of dealing with the world, because He understands human nature fully.
 He knows about the Spirit’s work that man’s eyes cannot see and man’s ears cannot hear, both of today and of the past.
-This includes wisdom that is not a philosophy for living and wonders that are hard for people to fathom.
+This includes wisdom that is not a philosophy for worldly dealings and wonders that are hard for people to fathom.
 This is His being, open to people and also hidden from people.
 What He expresses is not the being of an extraordinary person, but the inherent attributes and being of the Spirit.
 He does not travel the world but knows everything of it.
-He contacts the “anthropoids” who have no knowledge or insight, but He expresses words that are higher than knowledge and above great men.
-He lives within a group of obtuse and numb people who are without humanity and who do not understand the conventions and life of humanity, but He can ask mankind to live out normal humanity, at the same time revealing the base and low humanity of mankind.
+He contacts the “anthropoids” who have no knowledge or insight, but He expresses words that are higher than knowledge and above those of great men.
+He lives within a group of obtuse and numb people who are without humanity and who do not understand the conventions and life of humanity, but He can ask mankind to live out normal humanity, at the same time exposing the base and low humanity of mankind.
 All this is His being, higher than the being of any flesh-and-blood person.
-For Him, it is unnecessary to experience a complicated, cumbersome, and sordid social life to do the work He needs to do and reveal the substance of corrupt mankind thoroughly.
+For Him, it is unnecessary to experience a complicated, cumbersome, and sordid social life to do the work He needs to do and expose the substance of corrupt mankind thoroughly.
 A sordid social life does not edify His flesh.
-His work and words only reveal man’s disobedience and do not provide man with experience and lessons for dealing with the world.
+His work and words only expose man’s rebelliousness and do not provide man with experience and lessons for dealing with the world.
 He does not need to investigate society or man’s family when He supplies man with life.
-Exposing and judging man is not an expression of the experiences of His flesh; it is His revelation of man’s unrighteousness after having known man’s disobedience for a long time and abhorring mankind’s corruption.
+Exposing and judging man is not an expression of the experiences of His flesh; it is His exposure of man’s unrighteousness after having known man’s rebelliousness for a long time and hating mankind’s corruption.
 The work He does is all meant to reveal His disposition to man and to express His being.
 Only He can do this work; it is not something a flesh-and-blood person could achieve.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 God’s Work and Man’s Work